akihikodaki/dts/doc/dts_gsg/trex_known_issue.rst

 trex use older dpdk version than we release cycle source code.
 When dpdk change the memory management merchanism, trex will meet the following issue.

 Trex should run on an independent platform.
-DUT/Trex should run on two platforms *. one is used as TESTER and trex server, another one is used as DUT.(dts/pktgen) *. one is used as trex server, another one is used as DUT/TESTER.(recommended scheme) This scheme can make sure that trex run on its full status capability.
+DUT/Trex should run on two platforms:

+* one is used as TESTER and trex server, another one is used as DUT.(dts/pktgen)
+* one is used as trex server, another one is used as DUT/TESTER.(recommended scheme) This scheme can make sure that trex run on its full status capability.

 When trex run with dts on the same platform, trex server sometimes boot up